Anchorage to Denali: The Parks Highway

 Wildlife in Denali: The Big Five

 Denali is famous for its "Big Five": grizzly bears, caribou, moose, Dall sheep, and wolves.
-On a typical Eielson-length bus ride in summer, most people see at least three of them.
+On a typical East Fork transit bus ride in summer, most people see at least three of them — the mile-0-to-43 stretch crosses the densest grizzly habitat in the park.
 Here's where and when.

 • Grizzly bears: Most often spotted on the tundra west of Igloo Creek (around mile 35) and in the Sable Pass area.
 Sows with cubs graze on berries and root for ground squirrels.
 They look small until the bus stops and you realize the "dot" is a 400-pound bear.